wibstyle/Studiegrupp_3/README.md

+Important!
+We discovered a typerror in requirement file.
+It's updated and taken care of.
+We apologise for any inconvenience caused)

 ### WELCOME to the streamlit app: Here you interact with three different models and get different response based on your chosen model.

 Preparation before running the app: